suprunchuk/grammY-js-bot-starter/README.md

 - `-`: Decrement the counter
 - `🔄 Reset`: Reset the counter to 0

+## Long Polling and Webhook Modes

+This starter supports both long polling and webhook modes for running your bot:

+### Long Polling Mode (Development)

+In development, the bot runs in long polling mode by default.
+This mode is suitable for local development and testing.

+To run in long polling mode:

+1. Ensure `NODE_ENV` is not set to "production" in your `.env` file.
+2. Run the bot using `npm run dev`.

+In this mode:

+- The bot continuously polls the Telegram server for updates.
+- Errors are logged, and the bot stops on critical errors (GrammyError or HttpError) to prevent infinite error loops.

+### Webhook Mode (Production)

+For production deployment, the bot uses webhook mode.
+This mode is more efficient for handling high volumes of messages.

+To use webhook mode:

+1. Set `NODE_ENV=production` in your environment variables.
+2. Deploy your bot to a hosting platform that supports webhooks (like Zeabur).
+3. The hosting platform should call the `handleUpdate` function exported from `src/bot.js` for each incoming update.

+In this mode:

+- The bot receives updates via webhooks set up by your hosting platform.
+- Errors are logged but don't stop the bot, ensuring continuous operation.
+- The server always responds with a 200 status to acknowledge receipt of the update.

 ## Deployment to Zeabur

 1. Create a new project on Zeabur